 A Doran Regional Park Campground is located right off of the long Doran Beach in the middle of Bodega Bay and Bodega Harbor.
 The campground offers four groups of campsites with nice views of either Bodega Bay or Bodega Harbor, with flush toilets and warm showers.

 Are you looking for something a little more rustic?
-We loved staying at Patti’s Farm Stay – an adorable working goat farm.
+We loved staying at Patty’s Farm Stay, an adorable working goat farm.

-The Airbnb is a small, one bedroom apartment that feels more like a studio.
+The accommodations consist of a small, one bedroom apartment that feels more like a studio.
 Our family of four slept cozy and warm to the sound of farm animals and frogs croaking at night.

 How do you encourage your kids to be more adventurous?
 Leave a comment below!